 Five samples were coded.
 Identification and selection of Manashila was done using consensus method.
-These samples were assessed using geological parameters. ayurvedic and The parameters were Color, Heaviness, Smoothness, Lustre and Redness Parameters assessed by Geologists were Hardness, Cleavage and Streak etc. Organoleptic Characteristics of selected sample of Ashuddha (Raw) Manashila was done.
+These samples were assessed using ayurvedic and geological parameters.
+The parameters were Color, Heaviness, Smoothness, Lustre and Redness Parameters assessed by Geologists were Hardness, Cleavage and Streak etc. Organoleptic Characteristics of selected sample of Ashuddha (Raw) Manashila was done.
 Physical Parameters of selected sample of Raw Manashila were studied.
 XRD analysis and SEM EDAX analysis of selected sample was done.